terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/includes/csharp-8-required.md

 > [!NOTE]
-> Aşağıdaki örnek gerektirir C# 8.0 veya üzeri.
+> Aşağıdaki örnek 8,0 veya C# üstünü gerektirir.